dilipkumar1265/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ## Program:
 ```
 /*
-Program to implement the linear regression using gradient descent.
 Developed by: DILIP KUMAR R
 RegisterNumber:  212222040037
 */

 import numpy as np
 import matplotlib.pyplot as plt
 import pandas as pd